Museum Caretaker in Canterbury

 #J-18808-Ljbffr

-Museum Caretaker employer: Canterbury City Council
+Museum Caretaker in Canterbury employer: Canterbury City Council

 Canterbury Museums and Galleries is an exceptional employer, offering a supportive work environment where employees can thrive while contributing to the preservation of cultural heritage.
 With competitive pay, a generous local government pension scheme, and numerous training and development opportunities, staff are encouraged to grow professionally.
 The unique setting of Canterbury, combined with employee perks such as lifestyle discounts and free transport options, makes this role not only rewarding but also enriching for those passionate about art and history.